Top Greek islands & Mainland Destinations

-One of the most popular Greek islands, Kos is famous for its sandy beaches, the watersports, and the archaeological sites.
-It has developed a lot its tourism infrastructure over the last years, however, the inland remains traditional.
+One of the most popular Greek islands, Kos is famous for its sandy beaches, watersports, and archaeological sites.
+It has developed a lot of its tourism infrastructure over the last years, however, the inland remains traditional.

-About 4 km south west of Kos Town, there is the most important ancient site on the island, the Asklepieion.
-This was a healing center in the ancient times connected to Asklepius, the god of medicine.
+About 4 km southwest of Kos Town, there is the most important ancient site on the island, the Asklepieion.
+This was a healing center in the ancient times connected to Asclepius, the god of medicine.
 People came to this temple from all over Greece and the Mediterranean to be healed from woods and to be treated.
 They were sleeping in a large room and the god was supposed to come to their dreams and reveal them the proper treatment.

 View on map: First day in Kos

 1st day as described above.